Video game preservation: Legal issues

 Further hampering preservation issues is the fact that most video game development are made as work for hire products, with the ownership kept by the company that hires the video game developers rather than with the developer themselves.
 Many developers have kept some or all of the game's code they have worked on, but typically cannot release this due to their employment contracts and because their employer owns that copyright.
-However, some developers, after enough time has passed, have released their code to preservation efforts despite not owning the copyright directly, on the basis that the value of preservation would outweigh the impact on copyright.
+For example, Tim Cain, the lead developer of the first Fallout, said he was forced by his company Interplay Productions to destroy all of his personal copies of the game's code, assets, and development material after he left the studio, under the claim that the company would preserve it, later only to learn that the company had since lost that material.
+Rebecca Heineman, who helped to port Fallout to Macintosh computers, said she had been able to keep copies of the code, knowing of Interplay's policies but had not feared any repercussions from the company.
+Some developers, after enough time has passed, have released their code to preservation efforts despite not owning the copyright directly, on the basis that the value of preservation would outweigh the impact on copyright.